Jain-Ayush-11/CryptoCurrency-Price-Tracker/README.md

 ### Price Fetch
 - For Live Price of BTC/USDT, I've used the <b>Binance WebSocket</b>.
 I've used the <b>[trade websocket stream](https://binance-docs.github.io/apidocs/spot/en/#trade-streams)<b> among all the websocket streams.
 - I created a utility class in `core/utils.py` file of the project.
 I've used [websockets](https://pypi.org/project/websockets/) library for connection.
-- The websocket is automatically started with app initialization on `runserver`.
+- The websocket is automatically started with app initialization on `runserver` in a seperate thread.
 - The data is served in the `on_messaged` method.
 - I'm extracting the current price at which the trade happened and checking if any `UserAlert` object exists.
 - If any object exists, I'm sending the user's email list and price to a task which runs asynchronously using `celery` and `redis` as broker.